 Your client hired you to write content for people, not search engines.
 Write for them first.
 The robots will follow.

-Nicki Porter is a contributing editor at The Writer.
+Nicki Porter is the senior editor at The Writer.